atomicdata-dev/atomic-data-docs/README.md

 # Atomic Data Docs

-_A standard for data exchange of decentralized, typed graphs._
+_A proposed standard for data exchange of decentralized, typed graphs._

 View it on [docs.atomicdata.dev](https://docs.atomicdata.dev).